Image relevance check

 Prep notes

-Garlic minced, sun-dried tomatoes (oil-packed) drained and sliced, and freshly grated parmesan cheese freshly grated before you start cooking so the method does not stall.
+Garlic minced, sun-dried tomatoes (oil-packed) drained and sliced, and freshly grated parmesan cheese freshly grated before heat goes on.

 Adjustment logic